 Canvas prints also refers to giclée prints.
 If you are looking for giclée prints in the Nashville area, you probably already know what they are.
 But just in case, giclée is a French word which loosely translates to “sprayed.”
 It is a fitting name because it refers to the method of production.
 We use the latest inkjet printing technology.
 The ink is actually sprayed onto various print media types.

-We provide the absolute finest giclée printing services you can get.
+We provide the absolute finest canvas print and giclée printing services you can get.
 Hands down!
 That includes our scanning services too.
 We scan everything from paintings and watercolors to photo negatives and slides.
 Older methods of print reproduction involved expensive photographic prints or high quantity lithographs.
 These required the artist or photographer to print hundreds or even thousands of prints at a time.

 But those days are gone!
 As technology has become more and more sophisticated in the digital age, it has also become smaller.
 This enables us to reproduce digital images with space age detail.
 That also means we can provide you with a more affordable and creative method of reproduction for many kinds of digital images converted into canvas prints.

 Since the print head actually uses ink jet, it is able to print on a range of print materials.
 These include canvas, heavy art paper, watercolor paper, and vinyl.

-Here is a breakdown of many of our most popular print materials we use with our print technologies.
+Here is a breakdown of the most popular print materials we use with our print technologies.

 Maximum quality means our printers are set on the highest performance settings available.
 Sure, it’s a slower process than average printing because it applies the highest ink density and blending available.
 We also printing on high-grade fine art papers and canvas.
 It really can’t get any better.
 Additionally, we always research options to ensure you get the best blend of price and quality for these high-grade materials.
-That is the recommended approach for printing Giclees.
+That is the recommended approach for printing giclees and canvas prints.

 - Matte Canvas = Durable, low weave texture, heavy, archival, high-quality cotton fine art canvas, includes satin UV coating.